 - RENT A BIKE: In many ways South Carolina was meant to be seen on a bike.
 The flat terrain provides excellent, relatively challenge-free biking, and even the beaches with their compacted sands make biking easier than other locations.
 You’ll also find bike rentals are readily available at many resort towns and tourist destinations, as are numerous paved trails.
 So get out and see the state on two wheels!

 - VISIT THE LAKES: You may not be aware that South Carolina is home to a huge amount of river-fed lakes, amounting to 450 miles of shoreline.
 Along the edge of many are marinas where you can rent a boat or hire one to take you out for some fun in the sun.
 In addition to boating, many of the lakes are excellent for fishing and camping.

 - RIDE THE RAPIDS: Near the Georgian border runs the Chattooga River and some truly wild white-water rafting.
 Several tours offer white-water trips along with canoeing , kayaking, and other river fun.
 Tour operators offer packages that supply everything you need.
 Meals and lodging are also available if you choose to take a lengthier trip.

 - DAUFUSKIE ISLAND: Halfway between Hilton Head in South Carolina and Savannah in Georgia lies Daufuskie Island.
-With no bridge to the island, it's untouched by modern development, but it's just a 45-minute ferry carries you through gorgeous regional beauty and extraordinarily memorable scenery.
-Once there, you can spend just a day or stay overnight, and take a guided tour or see it all yourself by horseback, golf cart or on foot.
+With no bridge to the island, it's untouched by modern development, but it's just a 45-minute ferry ride away.
+Explore its beautiful, extraordinarily memorable scenery.
+Spend just a day or stay overnight, taking a guided tour or seeing it all yourself by horseback, golf cart, or on foot.